-If you are concerned about paying your rent please let us know.
-We are here to help.
-Please direct your enquiry online via our MyStAlbans account or alternatively you can email the Housing Income Team on firstname.lastname@example.org
+If you are concerned about paying your rent, please let us know as we are here to help and offer support.
+Please direct your enquiry online via our MyStAlbans account or alternatively you can email the Housing Income Team on email@example.com

 When you send us an e-mail please put your address in the subject line to help us to give you a quicker response.

 We are currently unable to accept direct debits for persons in Temporary Accommodation, to make a payment, please use our payment line or arrange a standing order.

 The easiest and most convenient way to pay your Housing rent is by Direct Debit.
 We are able to collect Direct Debits weekly, fortnightly, 4 weekly or monthly on any day that suits you.
 If you would like to set up a Direct Debit please contact us on 01727 819301.